-Intellivision - game console, released on the market by Mattel in 1979.
-The development of the console began in 1978, less than a year after its main competitor - Atari 2600.
-The name of Intellivision made up of the words & laquo; intelligent television - intelligent TV.
+Intellivision is a video game console launched by Mattel in 1979.
+The development of the console began in 1978, less than a year after the release of its main competitor, the Atari 2600.
+The name "Intellivision" is made up of the words "intelligent television" - "intelligent television".

-We can not say that the idea was a complete failure.
-The first batch of 200 000 copies was sold out in a very short time, with a significant role in this was played by the above-mentioned keyboard that Mattel promised to release a little later.
-However, those who hoped to read on Intellivision taxes (Quote from the commercials) were disappointed because they expect the 90-button keypad and never saw the light.
-Production of keyboards was curtailed after a brief period of trial sales due to frequent breakdowns and inconveniences in use.
-Instead, in 1982, it was released a device called Intellivoice.
-Being connected to the console, this module gave vocal support some games, then what was the thing quite unique.
-At the same time on the shelves and got the second revision of the console itself, not very imaginatively called Intellivision II.
-Of the original version of it differs altered body design and lower price (the purpose of remaking itself and was to reduce the cost of production).
-Another curious feature was the presence of specific instructions in the ROM of the system, prevents the use of cartridges from the company Coleco.
+It cannot be said that the idea was a complete failure.
+The first batch of 200 thousand copies was sold out in a very short time, and the keyboard mentioned above, which Mattel promised to release a little later, played a significant role in this.
+However, those who expected to "calculate taxes on Intellivision" (quote from the commercial) were disappointed, since the expected 90-key keyboard did not see the light of day.
+The production of keyboards was discontinued after a short period of trial sales due to frequent breakdowns and inconvenience in use.
+Instead, in 1982, a device called Intellivoice was released.
+Being connected to the console, this module gave some games voice guidance, which was quite a unique thing at that time.
+At the same time, the second revision of the console itself hit the store shelves, not too imaginatively named Intellivision II.
+It differed from the original version in a modified case design and a lower price (the purpose of the alteration was actually to reduce the cost of production).
+Another curious feature was the presence of special instructions in the ROM of the system that did not allow the use of cartridges from Coleco.

-A year later, at the exhibition Consumer Electronics Show, the public was presented Intellivision III prototype.
-The new console has built-in voice module, unlimited color palette, 6-channel audio, a large memory capacity and compatibility with all games of the original Intellivision.
-Later, announced the system was renamed the Entertainment Computer System, and to the list of promised features to add a printer, keyboard and adapter allows you to run games from the Atari 2600.
+A year later, at the Consumer Electronics Show, the Intellivision III prototype was presented to the general public.
+The new set-top box had a built-in voice module, an unlimited color palette, 6-channel sound, a large amount of memory and compatibility with all the games of the original Intellivision.
+Later, the announced system was renamed the Entertainment Computer System, and a printer, a keyboard and an adapter were added to the list of promised features, which allowed running Atari 2600 games.

-But this ambitious plan a few months after the presentation of the game fell victim to the crash of 1983, resulting in left the market giants such as Atari and Coleco.
-Their example was followed and Mattel, sold all rights to their company's console INTV, organized by former employees of Mattel.
-Last released another modification of consoles, calling it Super Pro System, which is sold without success until 1990, having during this time, among other things, for her release 35 new games.
+But this ambitious plan, just a few months after the presentation, fell victim to the 1983 gaming crash, as a result of which such giants as Atari and Coleco left the market.
+Mattel followed suit, selling all rights to its set-top box to INTV, organized by former Mattel employees.
+The latter released another modification of the console, calling it the Super Pro System, which it sold successfully until 1990, having managed during this time, among other things, to release 35 new games for it.